 My Experience

-- I’ve never travelled with scissors even though the 4″ rule exists through a security check-point of an airport.
-Why bother to create drama.
+- I've never travelled with scissors, even though the 4" rule exists at an airport's security checkpoint.
+Why bother creating drama?

-- I try to have an established project with me that is partially started.
+- I have an established project that has partially started.
 In rare cases, I have started a project at the lounge after I went through customs.
-If I have a project already on my hook and need to prove that I am really a crocheter, a project is started to validate why I have my yarn and hooks.
-Again, I’ve not had an issue in this department.
+If I already have a project on my hook and need to prove that I am a crocheter, I start a project to validate why I have my yarn and hooks.

-- One flight attendant stopped to talk with me while I was crocheting and she said she would rather see me crochet than be squirrely and driving her nuts on the plane.
-I’m keeping myself low key and occupied, especially on flights with no screens on the back of the seat.
+- One flight attendant stopped to talk with me while I was crocheting.
+She said she would rather see me crochet than be squirrely and drive her nuts on the plane.
+I'm keeping myself low-key and occupied, especially on flights with no screens on the back seat.

-The expert advice I once received is to remove the ball bands or packaging from the yarn that is inside your yarn tote.
+Remove the ball bands or packaging from the yarn inside your yarn tote.

-I used to travel with the ball bands around my yarn but have stopped doing that.
-The bands fall off as you start to use the balls and when they fall off while in midflight to the floor, good luck bending over to retrieve it.
+I used to travel with the ball bands around my yarn, but I have stopped doing that.
+The bands fall off as you start using the balls, and when they fall off while in mid-flight to the floor, good luck bending over to retrieve them.

-Travelling with yarn with ball bands, especially, when leaving your country to visit another, can signal the customs and border agencies that you may be selling your yarn in the country you are visiting because the packaging is intact.
-Chances of you doing that may be slim to none; however, I have heard of people getting their yarn taken from them.
-I’m not into drama when I travel, so I remove off the packaging of my yarn prior to leaving home.
+Travelling with yarn and ball bands when leaving your country to visit another country can signal customs and border agencies that you may be selling your yarn in the country you are visiting, because the packaging is intact.
+Your chances of doing that may be slim to none; however, I have heard of people taking their yarn from them.
+I'm not into drama when I travel, so I remove the packaging of my yarn before leaving home.

 Generally Speaking

-You will always hear of people who claim they know of someone or they are that person where their stuff was taken from them.
-There are always exceptions to the rules and I have seen some security agents that are pretty strict.
+You will always hear people who claim they know of someone or that they are that person whose stuff was taken from them.
+There are always exceptions to the rules, and some security is pretty strict.
 Ultimately, their ruling is the final decision.